IBM-Blockchain-Archive/fabric-images/README.md

 ```

 This will take a few minutes the first time this command is issued; the images have to be downloaded and extracted onto your local machine.

+## How to write chaincode

+You have the option of either deploying sample chaincode to your blockchain network, or developing your own original code.
+If you are interested in developing some organic Go code, use the IBM-Blockchain [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) repository as a starting point.
+This repo will teach you the major chaincode functions, and then guide you through the construction and implementation of a simple piece of Go code.
+Once constructed, you will compile your code, deploy it to a blockchain network, and then issue invocation transactions.
+If you are already familiar with the basic tenets of Hyperledger fabric and chaincode, then skip to the next section.

 ## Testing and verifying your local network